Using the Data Analysis ToolPak in Excel – 5 Examples

 Descriptive Statistics output for data analysis ToolPak in Excel

-Example 5: Exponential Smoothing Analysis Tool
+Example 5 – Using the Exponential Smoothing Analysis Tool

-• For Exponential Smoothing analysis, again go to Data >> Data Analysis >> Exponential Smoothing >> OK.
+• Go to Data >> Data Analysis >> Exponential Smoothing >> OK.

 Exponential Smoothing option in Data Analysis

-• In Exponential Smoothing dialog, select range C5:C15 as Input Range >> 0.5 as Damping Factor >> D5 as Output Range >> check Chart Output box >> OK.
+• In Exponential Smoothing, enter C5:C15 in Input Range >> 0.5 in Damping Factor >> D5 in Output Range >> check Chart Output >> OK.

 Checking Chart Output in Exponential Smoothing dialog box